What is cardiac asthma?

 Cardiac asthma is not a form of asthma.
 It's a type of coughing or wheezing that occurs with left heart failure.
-Depending on how severe your symptoms are, this wheezing can be a medical emergency.
+Depending on how severe the symptoms are, this wheezing can be a medical emergency.

 True asthma is a chronic condition caused by inflammation of the airways, which can narrow them, leading to breathing difficulties.
 True asthma has nothing to do with fluid in the lungs or heart disease.

-- What is heart failure?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/hf/.
-Accessed Nov.
-24, 2013.
+- Heart failure.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/heart-failure.
+Accessed March 10, 2021.

 - Irwin RS.
-Evaluation of wheezing illnesses other than asthma in adults. http://www.uptodate.com/home.
-Accessed Nov.
-24, 2013.
+Evaluation of wheezing illnesses other than asthma in adults. https://www.uptodate.com/contents/search.
+Accessed March 10, 2021.

-- What is asthma?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/asthma/.
-Accessed Nov.
-24, 2013.
+- Asthma.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/asthma#.
+Accessed March 10, 2021.

 - Ahmed A, et al. Evaluation of the adult with dyspnea in the emergency department. https://www.uptodate.com/contents/search.
 Accessed March 10, 2021.